Prathyusha1993/countries-rest-api/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Check [here](https://github.com/Prathyusha1993/countries-rest-api/blob/master/TechnicalDetails.md) for details on how to run and contribute to the app.

 ### REST Countries API with color theme switcher

 This application is built inspired by a coding challenge of FrontEnd Mentor.
 Check [here](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca) for more details